-A home sauna is an insulated room or structure heated with gas, wood or electricity.
-Sitting or lying in a sauna can help with sore muscles, get rid of toxins and relieve stress.
+A home sauna can help with sore muscles, get rid of toxins and relieve stress.
 Build a home sauna and you can enjoy all the benefits in complete privacy.
-Whether you are figuring out how to build a sauna from scratch or thinking about purchasing an indoor sauna that's already made, this guide gives you the basic information you need, from picking a location to choosing the right accessories.
+Whether you are figuring out how to build a sauna from scratch or considering installing a premade indoor sauna, this guide gives you the basic information you need, from picking a location to choosing the right accessories.

-Saunas come in different types based primarily on the heat source used.
-The more common ones are dry saunas, steam rooms and the relatively new infrared saunas.
+Saunas come in different types based on the heat source used.
+The more common saunas are dry saunas, steam rooms and the relatively new infrared saunas.

 - A dry sauna stove heats special rocks to produce the desired temperature.
 Often water is poured on the stones periodically to humidify the air.